open-mmlab/mmdetection/docs/tutorials/onnx2tensorrt.md

 - `--show`: Determines whether to show the outputs of the model.
 If not specified, it will be set to `False`.
 - `--verify`: Determines whether to verify the correctness of models between ONNXRuntime and TensorRT.
 If not specified, it will be set to `False`.
 - `--verbose`: Determines whether to print logging messages.
 It's useful for debugging.
 If not specified, it will be set to `False`.
 - `--skip-normalize`: Determins whether to skip normalization of the input image.
 If not specified, it will be set to `False`.
-This is useful when the normalization is already included in the ONNX graph.
+This is useful when the normalization is already included in the ONNX graph: if `--normalize-in-graph` is used with `pytorch2onnx.py`, this should be set to `True`.

 Example: